jtmerritt/BeSocial/README.md

         - https://code.google.com/p/achartengine/
 - Done!
 Fixed bugs with my contacts (Brandy, Tyson) crashing when attempting to look at them.
 - Done!
 Make the load contact logs (sms and call) an async task.
 This was the start of breaking up ContactDetailFragment into mutilple files.
 - Done KS: fix SMS log.
 I broke it.
+NOTE: this change is really on betterBranch.
+- Done! (for Call Log) BD: Under SMS Log, Call log and email log, make 'incoming' and 'outgoing', 'missed' be different colors with arrows possibly